errbotio/errbot/docs/user_guide/flow_development/basics.rst

 .. figure::  basics_2.svg
    :align:   center

-And tell the user that !second is the follow up.
+And tell the user that ``!second`` is the follow-up.

 Flow ending
 -----------

-If a node has no more children and a user passed it, it will automatically ends the flow.
+If a node has no more children and a user passed it, it will automatically end the flow.

-Sometimes, with loops etc, you might want to explicitly mark an END FlowNode with a predicate, you can do it like this, for example for a guessing game plugin:
+Sometimes, with loops etc., you might want to explicitly mark an END FlowNode with a predicate.
+You can do it like this, for example for a guessing game plugin:

 .. figure::  end.svg